-Spear: d6, close, near

-The glowing eyes and bits of protruding brain unnerve most who see these cowardly squat humanoids with spindly limbs.
+Spear: d6, close, near 6 HP o armor The glowing eyes and bits of protruding brain unnerve most who see these cowardly squat humanoids with spindly limbs.
 Found mostly in ruins, they favor building painful traps to ensnare the unwary, feeding on their suffering.
 Instinct: to inflict pain

-- Build traps - $\cdot$ Feed on pain
+- Build traps - Feed on pain